thommay/chef-rfc/new/knife-v3.md

 Extensions will be found from the path, and will work similarly to `git`, ie `knife-role` will be available as `knife role`.
 Knife will attempt to use the most specific extension first, falling back to less specific ones if necessary.
-To preserve backwards compatibility, a ruby helper will be the final fall back.
+To preserve backwards compatibility, and generally allow ruby plugins, a ruby helper will be the final fall back.

 To decline to respond to a request, extensions must exit with a status of 64, which is `EX_USAGE` in `sysexits.h`.